Welcome to Part Two of Talking Human Rights’ special series, Palestinian Gandhi on Trial with our guest, Issa Amro.

 As you can see, there are barriers along the street that bar any traffic from entering Shuhada Street street.
 Any doors that open onto the street have also been sealed.
 This explains why a family that lives in an apartment on the street may have to enter through their rooftop, or through a side door if they have one.

 And here is a photo of what it looks like when you live on a street that leads to Shuhada Street.
-Any street that leads to the street has been closed off.
+Any street that leads to Shuhada street has been closed off.

-If you want to learn more about the evacuation of Shuhada Street and the Old City, an excellent thing to do is to familiarize yourself with the organization Breaking the Silence, which was founded by soldiers who served in Hebron and who wanted to educate Israelis about what they had done.
+If you want to learn more about the evacuation of Shuhada Street and the Old City, an excellent thing to do is to familiarize yourself with the organization Breaking the Silence, which was founded by Israeli soldiers who served in Hebron and who talk about their actions there in heartbreaking detail.
 You can find many videos of the soldier testimony on their website, or, if you travel to Israel/Palestine, you may even take a tour with them through the city.

 Heather: I wonder if we can switch gears.
-I want to ask you about what your life was like during the second intifada, during the second Palestinian uprising against the occupation.
+I want to ask you about what your life was like during the Second Intifada, during the second Palestinian uprising against the occupation.
 I know that this time was filled with so much violence and repression, but my understanding is that it is also when you came into being as a non-violent activist.
 Can you tell us a little about that?
-At that time, you had even more violence, more closures, but if I understand it, this is also when you started to really come into being as a non-violence activist.
-Can you tell us a little bit about that?

 Issa: My family didn’t want me to participate in the Second Intifada.
 I was doing very well in university, studying very hard, sometimes studying 12 hours a day after university, to get my engineering degree.
 In the last year of my engineering degree, in the middle of the Second Intifada, I went to school and I found the way to my school closed.
 They [the soldiers] sealed the doors, they welded the gates, and they declared the campus as a closed military zone.